Simen Agdestein

 Simen Agdestein (born 15 May 1967) is a Norwegian chess grandmaster, chess coach, author, and former professional footballer as a striker for the Norway national football team.

-Agdestein won eight Norwegian Chess Championships between 1982 and 2022.
+Agdestein won nine Norwegian Chess Championships between 1982 and 2023.
 He is also the former coach of Magnus Carlsen, and brother of Carlsen's manager, Espen Agdestein.
-He has authored and co-authored several books on chess, including a biography of Carlsen.
+He has written and co-written several books on chess, including a biography of Carlsen.

 Chess career

 Agdestein became Norwegian national champion at the age of 15, an International Master at 16 and a grandmaster at 18.

 On a local level, his regular dominance of the Nordic and Norwegian Chess Championships during the 1980s amply demonstrated that there were few players who could resist his enterprising and inventive style.
-In international competition, he finished second at the 1986 World Junior Championship behind Walter Arencibia but ahead of Evgeny Bareev, Viswanathan Anand and Jeroen Piket.
+In international competition, he finished second at the 1986 World Junior Championship behind Walter Arencibia and ahead of Evgeny Bareev, Viswanathan Anand and Jeroen Piket.
 A little later, his Elo rating rose to over 2600.

 In the late 1980s, Agdestein combined top-flight chess with a full-time football career, representing his country at both.
 In the early 1990s, a knee injury cut short his football activities.
 In 1999, Agdestein returned to winning ways, topping the Cappelle la Grande tournament that year and the Isle of Man tournament in 2003.
 Agdestein scored two tournament victories in 2013, when he won the Open Sant Martí in Barcelona with 8½ points out of 9 possible, with a rating performance of 2901, and the Oslo Chess International-Håvard Vederhus' Memorial with 7 points out of 9.

 Agdestein has represented his country seven times at the Chess Olympiad, mostly playing first board and winning an individual (board 4) gold medal at his first appearance in 1982.

 As a player of the white pieces, he shows a preference for the queen pawn openings, while with Black, favours the Ruy Lopez, Dutch Defence and Semi-Open Games.

-Agdestein works at the sports academy Norges Toppidrettsgymnas, where he teaches chess and soccer.
-He has been a chess coach to many young talents, including current world champion Magnus Carlsen.
+Agdestein works at the sports academy Norges Toppidrettsgymnas, where he teaches chess and football.
+He has been a chess coach to many young talents, including world champion Magnus Carlsen.

 His handle on the Internet Chess Club (ICC) is "Gruk".

 Football career

 Personal life

 He was born in Oslo as a son of civil engineer Reidar Frank Agdestein (1927–2002) and secretary Unni Jørgensen (1934–).
 He is a maternal grandson of runner and botanist Reidar Jørgensen.
 In 1995, he was awarded a master's degree from the Department of Political Science at the University of Oslo.
-In October 1996 he married Marianne Aasen, a later Member of Parliament.
+In October 1996, he married Marianne Aasen, a later Member of Parliament.
 The couple had three children, but separated in 2008.